tbrmbit/total-hours/README.md

 # Total-Hours

 ## :blush: **Why?**
-Sometimes using text files to writing scope or listing some things to do and our file finally pretty big.
-How I've receive and writting thats files, make this class to help the get total hours them.
+Sometimes we use text files to writing a scope or listing some things to do and our file finishes pretty big.
+How I've received and writing that's files, made this class to help get total hours them.

 ## ✨ Features